aimee-mcneil-melville/ToDo-Full-Stack/README.md

   cd two-truths-and-a-lie
   ```

-2. Tell git who is driving:
+2. Tell git who is driving: [in person cohort only]

 _This step is not required for online students - this is how we credit commits under your name when you're working on an on-campus machine.
 If you're working on your own machine, you will have configured git globally already._